 Thanks to our donors, we have been able to accomplish so much across our island.
 Click here to learn more about what has already been done, and the importance of furthering NCC’s mission of protecting PEI’s wild spaces.

 We focus our efforts in these two key landscapes, where the threat to the natural habitat is greatest:

 The sand dunes of PEI remain relatively intact as an ecosystem.
 But they are under threat from encroaching human habitation and recreational use, as well as from sea-level rise.
 The off-shore islands are secluded nesting sites for great blue heron, which feed in the shallow tidal water surrounding the islands.
 Salt marshes have been used for various purposes since European settlement, but most have reverted to natural conditions.

 Some salt marshes have been lost due to infilling or conversion to fresh water impoundments for waterfowl production.
 However, those that remain are highly productive natural systems used by both nesting and migrating birds.
-The willet, black duck and sharp-tailed sparrow are marsh residents, as are salt-tolerant plants such as salt-meadow cord grass and sea-milkwort.
+Willet, black duck and sharp-tailed sparrow are marsh residents, as are salt-tolerant plants, such as salt-meadow cord grass and sea-milkwort.

 Almost nothing remains of PEI's original old growth hardwood Acadian forest.
 Clearing for agriculture and timber harvesting for shipbuilding and other uses have reduced these forests to a mere fraction of what they once were.
 The remaining stands of hardwood Acadian forest are all the more precious for the plants and animals that thrive in these woods, including songbirds such as blue-headed vireo, Swainson's thrush and black-and-white warbler.